Cybersecurity's Changing Role in IT

 No matter how your enterprise’s IT organization is evolving, security will play a crucial role in your strategy.
 Whether you’re undergoing digital transformation, adding capabilities for remote workers, moving toward the cloud, implementing 5G networks, or taking a "Shift Left" approach to application development, you will need to make critical decisions about cybersecurity tools, techniques, and practices.
 In this unique event, you’ll have an opportunity to look at today’s most formative IT trends from a security point of view.

 This event is a unique opportunity to learn about the security implications of today’s most important IT trends.
 You’ll learn how security considerations affect the way your enterprise works with cloud service providers, how to secure the huge base of remote endpoints, how to add security to the DevOps direction, just to name a few.
+Additionally, we've partnered with (ISC)² to offer attendees the ability to earn CPE credits.

 Among the topics that will be covered at Cybersecurity's Changing Role in IT: